Attractiveness principle

+In business

-Attractiveness principle is a concept that incorporates the fact that any product or kind of business cannot ever be “all things to all people” though companies very often strive to follow this way.
+In business, the attractiveness principle incorporates the concept that any product or kind of business cannot ever be “all things to all people” though companies very often strive to follow this way.
 One needs to make necessary decisions on the characteristics of the product as it cannot be perfect in all dimensions.
 If she doesn't, the product is not going to be successful as of the natural constraints (limited resources) it will have to face – sooner or later.
 It is a fact of life that (assuming we know the relationships among the system's elements) we can influence, inhibit or remove some of these limits through making expert changes in the system.
 The archetype can help us to get the insight into the system behavior so we could identify and decide which limiting factors to inhibit before they inhibit the results we want to achieve.
 But there will always be some limits we are not able to reduce and simply “we have to learn to live with them” and make compromises between our goals.

-Application field
+In management

 Knowledge of the attractiveness principle system archetype is essential in management of various projects and businesses.
 Managers decide which problem is more attractive in terms of possible future improvement of the company – the origin of the archetype's name actually came from this point.
 Manager as a decision-maker needs efficient support in solving such complex problems, and system dynamics can play this role.
 Its main advantage is the ability to reach higher complexity and to provide simultaneous calculations.
 These can be used to determine the future possible behavior of the system.
 If managers are able to recognize the archetype in a problem it often helps them to solve it with less cost and they are also often able to change its structure.